 A heady mix of impassioned, incandescent vocal, gargantuan riff and boom-bap drums, it also happened to conjure up a triumph-in-adversity sentiment that struck a chord across the globe.
 The song went on to become the first for which David Letterman ever requested an encore, when The Heavy played the “Late Show,” and appeared everywhere from “Entourage,” Academy Award-nominated film The Fighter, and Mark Wahlberg’s hit comedy ‘Ted.’

-“It’s such a big tune, people ask, ‘How are you going to top that?’,” Swaby adds.
-“But we’re not going to lie down and play dead.”
+“It became such a big tune, that people asked, ‘How are you going to top that?’.”
+Swaby says.

 The Heavy Headlines

 "RT @TicketWebUK: MEAT.MUSIC.MAYHEM! @WeAreDeLaSoul @DJFlash4eva @theheavy + more for @grillstock > get tix > http://t.co/aSTOrU8HS0 http://…"Thu Apr 16 13:26:10 2015

 "@Martin_F1B @WeDemand awww, lol"Tue Apr 14 14:24:26 2015

 "RT @AxemanII: Retweet to let @theheavy know you want a show in your city! #WeDemandTheHeavy @WeDemand See top cities: http://t.co/c8PBFWJtOh"Mon Apr 13 09:43:58 2015

 "Tracks by Big Mama Thornto, Laura Lee, Buddy Holly, The Turtles and MUCH more... http://t.co/Y4NDUAvGFe"Tue Apr 07 15:04:46 2015